deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 - libp2p is very complex and it's not clear how well such an approach would scale.
 Debugging any scalability (or other) issue likely requires in-depth libp2p debugging, which we have no experience with.
 In comparison, the challenges that come with a traditional RPC scale-out approach are much better understood.

 - The only available reference implementation is written in Node.js, which is [incompatible](https://github.com/libp2p/js-libp2p/issues/287) with our libp2p QUIC transport.
-We would either have to join the main IPFS gossip network to take advantage of existing WebRTC-capable nodes, which would be a performance and security concern, or add support for a compatible transport to guardiand and run separate bridge nodes.
+We would either have to join the main IPFS gossip network to take advantage of existing WebRTC-capable nodes, which would be a performance and security concern, or add support for a compatible transport to phylaxd and run separate bridge nodes.

 - Clients would have to publish messages to the gossip network, and a complex spam prevention mechanism would be needed.